 Citadel Direct Instant Banking

-Citadel Direct provides Australian casino players with a quick and easy Internet banking platform which gives you immediate access to your bankroll.
-It caters for numerous national currencies besides the AUD, including the Euro (EUR), pound sterling (GBP), the Canadian dollar (CAD), the Norwegian krone (NOK) and the United States dollar (USD).
+Citadel Direct provides online casino players with a quick and easy Internet banking platform which gives you immediate access to your bankroll.
+It caters for numerous national currencies, including Australian dollars (AUD), the Euro (EUR), pound sterling (GBP), the Canadian dollar (CAD), the Norwegian krone (NOK) and the United States dollar (USD).

 Instant Banking by Citadel Direct is accepted at several of our trusted gambling sites for Australians.
 It is also the recommended direct transfer method at top-ranked real money mobile casinos such as AllSlotsCasino.com.